TikeeTron/tikeetron_ai/app/data/tikeetron.md

 - **AI-First Interface**: The app’s AI-powered interface allows users to discover current events, check tickets, and even ask event-related questions simply through chat.
 This feature provides users with a more intuitive and interactive way to navigate the platform.

-- **TRON Wallet Integration**: Tikeetron uses TRON blockchain for all its financial operations, enabling users to buy event tickets using TRC-20 tokens and manage their assets within the app.
+- **TRON Wallet Integration**: Tikeetron uses TRON blockchain for all its financial operations, enabling users to buy event tickets using TRON tokens and manage their assets within the app.

 - **Wallet Transfer**: Users can easily transfer funds between TRON wallets within the app, simplifying wallet management and ensuring flexibility for transactions.